If you've been in a car wreck, or injured by any other type of motor vehicle, our motor vehicle accidents lawyer can help.View Practice Detail

 All personal injury claims in Los Angeles, and throughout the rest of California, are governed by a statute of limitations.
 The statute of limitations is the amount of time you have to file your claim.
 The statute of limitations on most personal injury claims in the state is two years from the date of the accident that caused your injuries.
 If you do not file your claim within this time limit, you will likely be barred from receiving any financial compensation at all for your injuries.

-While two years is the general rule on the statute of limitations, the amount of time you have to file your claim may change depending on the circumstances of your case.
+While 2 years is the general rule on the statute of limitations, the amount of time you have to file your claim may change depending on the circumstances of your case.
 For example, if you are filing a claim against a government entity, the deadline for filing your claim is likely much shorter.
 On the other hand, if you did not discover your injuries right away, the statute of limitations may be tolled, or delayed.
 In this case, the clock on the statute of limitations may not start ticking until the date of discovery.

 It is critical to speak to a Los Angeles personal injury lawyer as soon as possible after your accident.
 Before filing your claim, a lawyer will conduct an investigation to determine how your accident occurred and which party is liable, and collect evidence to prove your case.
 All of this takes time, and you do not want to lose your legal claim to damages because you waited too long.